barebaric/belt-sander/README.md

 - [x] Design and refine hub driven roller with the skateboard motor.

    - [x] [Design done](subassemblies/hub%with%20skateboard%20motor%20(flat%20type)).

-   - [ ] Depending on heat development, the hub could be made slightly smaller to make the belt unit wider.

 - [ ] Create the new overall assembly tying everything together.